-VII.
-Radios, Headsets, Electronic Games, Fidget Spinners and Skateboards

-Radios, Ipods, headsets, electronic games, fidget spinners, etc. are disruptions to the learning process.
-These items are prohibited in school.
-All such equipment will be confiscated and held until a parent comes in to pick it up, or until the end of the school year.
-The school is not responsible for these items when brought in by a student.
-Skateboards and scooters are not allowed on school property at any time.

-IX.
-Soaring Eagles Program (Grades PK-6)

-Selection of the Soaring Eagles Student of the Month proposes to enhance self-esteem by recognizing individual students' talents and character in a variety of non-academic areas.
+- Selection of the Soaring Eagles Student of the Month proposes to enhance self-esteem by recognizing individual students' talents and character in a variety of non- academic areas.
 Students considered need to meet the specific criteria set forth in each month's individual category or theme.
 Criteria will vary monthly due to the theme of the month.
 Students selected will be recognized at the Soaring Eagles Assembly that is held quarterly in the Auditorium.

-September: CARING Displaying kindness & concern for others, yourself & your school.

-Giving of yourself without expecting anything in return.

-October: DETERMINATION Doing something without giving up, even when it gets tough.

-Having the Courage, especially when it comes to standing up for others.

-Setting goals and working towards them.

-November: RESOURCEFUL Uses time wisely and appropriately.

-Makes good choices by thinking things through before-hand.

-December: RESPECT Uses good manners and is considerate of the feelings of others.

-Has a positive attitude when it comes to school.

-January: CREATIVITY Ability to use ones imagination or original ideas.

-February: CITIZENSHIP Doing your share to make your school and community a better place.

-Being engaged and involved in school and community functions.

-March: DEPENDABLE Being on time for school and ready to learn.

-Being trustworthy and reliable.

-Do what you say you will do/do the right thing.

-April: EMPATHY Ability to understand how someone is feeling/thinking.

-Respects differences and opinions of others.

-May: RESPONSIBILITY Sets a good example for others.

-Uses self-control and thinks before they act.

-Is accountable for their words, actins, and attitudes.

-June: SPORTSMANSHIP Helping and including others; being a team player.

-Plays fair and encourages others to do their best.

-X. Essential Career Skills

-Each month, GMU emphasizes an essential skill that students should focus on in preparation for life after high school.

-September: GOAL SETTING

-October: TEAMWORK

-November: LEADERSHIP

-December: AGILITY

-January: PERSEVERANCE

-February: NETWORKING

-March: FIRM HANDSHAKE

-April: MAKE EYE CONTACT

-May: DRESS APPROPRIATELY

-• June: PROOFREAD WRITTEN WORK

-• July: SPEAK CLEARLY

-• August: OPEN BODY LANGUAGE

-Elementary School Important Reminders

-Nutrition

-Please acknowledge that we do not allow elementary students to have soda or gum in school.
-More healthy alternatives are water, milk or juice.
-Students must have money on their account or money with them in order to receive breakfast or lunch.
-Students may not purchase a snack if they owe money on their account.
-Snack money will be applied to what is owed on the student's account.

-Address and Phone Changes

-Please notify the school of any changes in address or phone number immediately.

-Bringing Toys to School

-Although we do not encourage it, students may bring toys, non-electronic games, etc. to school for play during recess; however, the student will assume all responsibility for any items brought to school that are lost or stolen.
-Items should have the student's name on them.

-Prohibited toys: fidget spinners, toy guns or weapons, trading cards, personal electronic devices, pets.

-Class Assignments/Parent Requests

-Please understand that parent requests for teachers will not necessarily be granted.
+- September CARING

+- Displaying kindness & concern for others, yourself & your school.

+- Giving of yourself without expecting anything in return.

+- October DETERMINATION

+- Doing something without giving up, even when it gets tough.

+- Having courage, especially when it comes to standing up for others.

+- Setting goals and working towards them.

+- November RESOURCEFUL

+- Uses time wisely and appropriately.

+- Make good choices by thinking things through before-hand.

+- December RESPECT

+- Uses good manners and is considerate of the feelings of others.

+- Has a positive attitude when it comes to school.

+- January CREATIVITY

+- Ability to use one's imagination or original ideas.

+- February CITIZENSHIP

+- Doing your share to make your school and community a better place.

+- Being engaged and involved in school and community functions.

+- March DEPENDABLE

+- \circ $\,$ Being on time for school and ready to learn.

+- Being trustworthy and reliable.

+- Do what you say you will do and do the right thing.

+- April EMPATHY

+- Ability to understand how someone is feeling/thinking.

+- Respects differences and opinions of others.

+- May: RESPONSIBILITY

+- Set a good example for others.

+- Uses self-control and thinks before they act.

+- Is accountable for their words, actions, and attitudes.

+- June: SPORTSMANSHIP

+- Helping and including others; being a team player.

+- Plays fair and encourages others to do their best.

+- D. Essential Career Skills

+- Each month, GMU emphasizes an essential skill that students should focus on in preparation for life after high school.

+- September GOAL SETTING

+- October TEAMWORK

+- November LEADERSHIP

+- December AGILITY

+- January PERSEVERANCE

+- February NETWORKING

+- March FIRM HANDSHAKE

+- April MAKE EYE CONTACT

+- May DRESS APPROPRIATELY

+- June PROOFREAD WRITTEN WORK

+- July SPEAK CLEARLY

+- August OPEN BODY LANGUAGE

+- E. Nutrition - Please acknowledge that we do not allow elementary students to have soda or gum in school. - F. Radios, Headsets, Electronic Games, Fidget Spinners and Skateboards - Radios, Ipods, headsets, electronic games, fidget spinners, etc. are disruptions to the learning process.
+These items are prohibited in school. - All such equipment will be confiscated and held until a parent comes in to pick it up, or until the end of the school year. - The school is not responsible for these items when brought in by a student. - Skateboards and scooters are not allowed on school property at any time. - G. Address and Phone Changes - Please notify the school of any changes in address or phone number immediately. - H. Bringing Toys to School - Although we do not encourage it, students may bring toys, non-electronic games, etc. to school for play during recess. - The student will assume all responsibility for any items brought to school that are lost or stolen. - Items should have the student's name on them. - Prohibited toys include fidget spinners, toy guns or weapons, trading cards, personal electronic devices and pets. - I. Class Assignments/Parent Requests - Please understand that parent requests for teachers will not necessarily be granted.
 Teachers and staff put a great deal of time and discussion into making classroom decisions based on student learning styles, teaching styles, personalities and classroom make-up.

-Middle/High School Progress and Instruction
+III.
+Middle and High School Progress and Instruction